 CEO SUMMARY: Among hospital administrators, the popular wisdom is that their clinical lab is a cost center.
 This thinking leads them to consider drastic cost-management strategies that include partnering with commercial labs to manage in-hospital lab testing and the outright sale of lab outreach programs.
 On the other side of this debate, innovative health system

 Tag: laboratory test

-This is an excerpt from a 1,362-word article in the June 26, 2017 issue of THE DARK REPORT.
-The complete article is available for a limited time to all readers, and available at all times to paid members of the Dark Intelligence Group.
+This is an excerpt of a 1,484-word article in the Nov.
+25, 2019 issue of THE DARK REPORT (TDR).
+The full article is available to members of The Dark Intelligence Group.

 CEO SUMMARY: It’s an unreported trend tracked only by THE DARK REPORT, but which is essential reading for clinical labs and pathology groups that must

 CEO SUMMARY: When developing a program to identify and treat patients who misused opioids or needed chronic opioid therapy, Community Health Network (CHN) of Indianapolis recognized that clinical lab toxicology tests were one of the few sources of objective data about patient compliance.
 When CHN developed its Chronic Opioid Therapy (COT) program, protocols were included that

 IT’S CALLED THE OPIOD CRISIS AND IT’S OFTEN A MAJOR STORY in the nightly news.
 In 2017, deaths from drug overdoses totaled 70,237, of which 68% (47,600) were opioid overdose deaths, according to the federal Centers for Disease Control and Prevention.

 Across the nation, government health officials and healthcare providers struggle to address the problems of opioid